rihanhaiData/wis-delft.github.io/_people/hai.md

 ## About

-I am a postdoc researcher at Delft University of Technology (TU Delft).
-Before joining TU Delft, I received my Ph.D. degree from computer science 5 (Information Systems) of RWTH Aachen University.
-I received my master degree in June 2012 from the School of Information, Tsinghua University.
-Later I have joined SAP as a technical consultant.
-My research focuses on data integration and related dataset discovery in large-scale data lakes.
+Rihan Hai is a postdoctoral researcher at Delft University of Technology, Netherlands.
+She received her Ph.D. degree from RWTH Aachen University, Germany.
+Her research focuses on data integration and related dataset discovery in large-scale data lakes.
+A full list of her publications can be found in: [Google scholar](https://scholar.google.com/citations?user=vD8M9R0AAAAJ&hl=en&inst=6173373803492361994).